Jill’s been on a two-decade mission

 Jill makes nutrition science understandable, realistic and oh so delicious.
 Be

-sure to check out her new book Diabetes Weight Loss Week by Week (American
+sure to check out her new book Diabetes Weight Loss Week by Week - with two

 - American Association of Diabetes Educators